 \subsubsection{Natural Language Processing (NLP)}

-NLP is the computer system or AI system's ability to understand, analyze, manipulate, and potentially generate human language \cite{indurkhya2010handbook}.
-For XGDAI, NLP is crucial in the explanation generation/communication framework to enable a human-comprehensible explanation of agent's/robot's perception, cognition, or decisions.
+NLP is the computer system or AI system's ability to understand, analyze, manipulate, and generate human language \cite{indurkhya2010handbook}.
+NLP is crucial in the explanation generation/communication framework for XGDAI to enable a human-comprehensible explanation of an agent's/robot's perception, cognition, or decisions.
 Currently, the state of the art in XGDAI reveals less extensive or even a non-existent NLP ability for many of the agents and robots surveyed.
-The addition of a rich NLP system to existing frameworks would significantly benefit XGDAI in its usefulness and applicability.
+Adding a rich NLP system to existing frameworks would significantly benefit XGDAI in its usefulness and applicability.

-\subsubsection{Integrating verbal and non-verbal explanation communication}
+\subsubsection{Integrating Verbal and Non-verbal Explanation Communication}

 The current state of the art reveals different explanation communication modalities for XGDAI applied in separate niche areas/scenarios.
-With diverse application scenarios, the need to communicate the agent's/robot's plan, decision, intentions, etc., by combining both verbal and nonverbal communication means is necessary if such an explanation should be natural and effective.
-A relevant example is seen from how humans explain/communicate using verbal and nonverbal communication, depending on which is most effective for the circumstance.
+With diverse application scenarios, the need to communicate the agent's/robot's plan, decision, intentions, etc., by combining both verbal and non-verbal communication means is necessary if such an explanation should be natural and effective.
+A relevant example is seen in how humans explain/communicate using verbal and non-verbal communication, depending on which is most effective for the circumstance.
 XGDAI should also enable such a combination of different modalities.
-For example, for agents sharing a pedestrian walkway with humans, rotational head/eye movements seem more natural and effective to communicate the agent's decision to turn left, change paths, etc. \cite{mikawa2018expression}.
-Simultaneously, verbal communication would also prove useful to alert other pedestrians of the agent's approach when they are not aware of its presence.
-For collaboration with teammates, speech for normal explanatory conversation is necessary.
-However, expressive motion like gesture (e.g., head nodding) would be useful to provide an implicit explanation, or an expressive light \cite{baraka2016expressive, song2018effect} or sound to alert teammates of its mental state in an emergency.
-There can be many possible effective and natural combination of explanation communication modalities.
-More research work is still required to bridge this gap.